KeerthanaD4/Signature_matching_system/README.md

 # Artificial_intelligence_project_IMG2019

-## Explaination of the Project in Video : [YouTube Link](https://youtu.be/Lr-kdXCNXko)

 ### Details of folder is as follows -
-- Pankaj.ipynb file contains model
+- source_file.ipynb file contains model
 - Forged Images contain dataset for this project in form of real
 - Real Images contain dataset for this project in form of real
 - "training folder" will save the trained images(this folder will create when you will execute the code)